Table of Contents

 Ans.
 (Interviewer point of view)The interviewer wants you to make an appropriate decision and attend only necessary meetings related to your productivity.

 In answer, you should mention that you will reach out to your boss and let him know that you value his leadership and organization.
-And along with that, you try to convey to him that these non-productive internal meetings are not necessary as part of your required responsibilities towards the project.
+Along with that, you try to convey to him that these non-productive internal meetings are not necessary as part of your required responsibilities towards the project.

 Q 9.
 Where do you see yourself within the starting 30 days of this job?